Embedded-Devv/project/README.md

 # project
 This is the first line

-the is the second line
+The is the second line